if001/make_sentence/readme.md

 ```

 ## input format
-Input text  must be given in the form of In the form of leaving a space between words.
+Input text  must be given in the form of leaving a space between words.

 begin of sentence token : BOS

 end of sentence token : 。

 ```